cenchat/cenchat.github.io/_posts/2019-06-06-how-to-setup-ember-fastboot-in-cloud-functions-for-firebase.md

 cenchat_id: "posts_2"
 ---

 Using Cloud Function for your server-side app can definitely be cheaper that setting up your own server.
 This is because it only gets executed when needed.
-Otherwise, it just sleeps practically cost you nothing.
+Otherwise, it just sleeps which practically costs you nothing.
 Not every app is the same though so your mileage may very.

 Before we proceed further, be sure you're familiar with [Ember FastBoot](https://ember-fastboot.com) and [Cloud Functions for Firebase](https://firebase.google.com/products/functions/) first.